twanvl/snake/README.md

 ## Visualization

 There is javascript code to visualize a run in ./visualize.
+To use it:

+    snake <agent> --json visualize/game.json
+    $browser visualize/index.html

 TODO: Here are some visualizations of runs of the different agents